BrsTor/water-jug-puzzle/README.md

 <h1 align="center" style="font-weight: bold;">Water Jug Puzzle 💻</h1>

-<p align="center">This an API REST that solves the water jug puzzle developed with NestJS and TypesScript</p>
+<p align="center">This is an API REST that solves the water jug puzzle implementing the Stein's Algorithm and the Breadth First Search graph traversal algorithm.
+Developed with NestJS and TypesScript</p>